terryyin/lizard/README.md

 This tool actually calculates how complex the code 'looks' rather than how complex the code real 'is'.
 People will need this tool because it's often very hard to get all the included folders and files right when they are complicated.
-But we don't really need that kind of accuracy when come to cyclomatic complexity.
+But we don't really need that kind of accuracy for cyclomatic complexity.

-It requires python2.6 or above (early versions are not verified).
+It requires python2.7 or above (early versions are not verified).

 ##Installation

-lizard.py is only a single python file, and everything is in that single script.
+lizard.py can be used as a stand alone Python script, most functionalities are there.
 You can always use it without any installation.
+To acquire all the functionalities of lizard, you will need a proper install.

 <pre>
 python lizard.py